rmosolgo/graphql-ruby/guides/authorization/visibility.md

 }
 ```

 Then, you can run queries with `context[:visibility_profile]` equal to one of the pre-defined profiles.
-When you do, GraphQL-Ruby will use a precomputed set of types and fields for that query.
+When you do, GraphQL-Ruby will create a cached set of types for named profile. `.visible?` will only be called with the context hash passed to `profiles: ...`.

+The profile contexts passed to `profiles` will have `visibility_profile: ...` added to them, then they're frozen by GraphQL-Ruby.

 ### Preloading profiles